-Fig 5: ACCP Levels of Supervision
+Fig 5: ACCP levels of supervision

-Direct Supervision (DS) Is able to perform under full direct supervision.
-(Direct = Consultant physically present and overseeing procedure) Indirect Supervision (IS) Can perform under indirect supervision.
-(Indirect = supervising Consultant is not physically present but is available to tACCP within 5 to 30 minutes) Independent Practice (IP) Is able to perform fully independently without any Consultant input or monitoring.
+Direct Supervision (DS) Is able to perform under full direct supervision (Direct = Consultant physically present and overseeing procedure) Indirect Supervision (IS) Can perform under indirect supervision (Indirect = supervising Consultant is not physically present but is available to tACCP within 5 to 30 minutes) Independent Practice (IP) Is able to perform fully independently without any Consultant input or monitoring.
 Demonstrates Knowledge (DK) Is able to demonstrate knowledge of the relevant procedure.

-Supervising Consultants in ICM will be accountable overall for the work of the ACCP, in a similar manner to their responsibilities for doctors in training.
+Supervising Consultants in ICM will be accountable overall for the work of the ACCP, in a similar manner to their responsibilities for trainee doctors.
 ACCPs will still be accountable for their own practice, within the boundaries of supervision and defined scope of practice.
-The General Medical Council's auidance on delegation and referral states that:
+The General Medical Council's Good Medical Practice Guide (May 2001, 3rd edition) states that: